PaulaBane/MasterProject/README.md

 - train.py
 - predict.py

 Kaggle already provides all modules required for implementing this code.
-An important point to be noted: this code is writtedn in Tensorflow v1.8.
+An important point to be noted: this code is written in Tensorflow v1.8.